aodin/golang-for-pythonistas/golang-maps-for-pythonistas.md

 panic: assignment to entry in nil map
 ```

-It must first be made with the built-in function `make`:
+Before use, it must be "made" with the built-in function `make`:

 ```go
 aliases = make(map[string]string)
 ```

-This declare and make syntax is clunky and map initialization is better done with [short variable declarations](https://golang.org/ref/spec#Short_variable_declarations) - when possible - by using either of the following:
+This declare and make syntax is clunky.
+Map initialization is better done with [short variable declarations](https://golang.org/ref/spec#Short_variable_declarations) - if possible - by using either of the following:

 ```go
 aliases := map[string]string{}
 aliases := make(map[string]string)
 ```

-As type is inferred, it is impossible to use an un-made map using the short form.
-Any syntax mistakes made during declaration would become compile-time errors:
+Since type is inferred in the short form, it is impossible to use an un-made map.
+Any syntax mistakes made during declaration become compile-time errors:

 ```go
 aliases := map[string]string